 - After completing your first review, you can generate a written report in PDF based on your selections of workloads and priorities selected in terms of pillars like security, performance, etc.

-- Based on this PDF report, you can head back to your workloads tab and click on an improvement plan to see recommendations for further adjustments in your workloads.
+- Based on this well architected framework AWS PDF report, you can head back to your workloads tab and click on an improvement plan to see recommendations for further adjustments in your workloads.

 Let’s say that you are in normal business days, and suddenly, all your infrastructure start failing, but you do not know why.
 Where would you start reviewing?
 Do you truly follow the best practices?
-We can use this tool to create a workload and be able to acquire important information regarding the current infrastructure configurations.
+We can use the AWS Well Architected tool to create a workload and be able to acquire important information regarding the current infrastructure configurations.